CaptRat/ruby-object-attrs-readme/README.md

 Our Person class' `#name` method is referred to as a **"getter"** or reader method.
 It returns information stored in an instance variable.
 In order to make a person's name attribute writable, we need to define a **"setter"** method.

+(In the resource video, Avi refers to "Writer/Reader" methods [as well as "casting" and "hoisting"].
+These are the same methodology, yes?
+If Writer and Reader are more common, perhaps this nomenclature needs updating? )

 ### Defining a Setter Method

 ```ruby